collin-kemper/experiments/README.md

 # Some Experiments On Neural Nets

-`param-trajectory.py` is very confusing, in that it seems to show that the fractal dimension of the parameters of a neural network being optimized is almost exactly 2, which is a strange coincidence that I feel like should have some explanation.
+`param-trajectory.py` shows how the fractal dimension of the trajectory that the model parameters take through parameter space while being optimized varies with different optimization algorithms.
+Somewhat expectedly, SGD has notably higher fractal dimension than Adam-style optimization algorithms.